Software-Bee-IT/.github/profile/README.md

 <h3 align="center">About Us:</h3>
 <p align="center">
   Software Bee IT is a ICT service and Software Development company based in the Netherlands.
-One of our most notable sodtware categor would be Discord bots.
+One of our most notable sodtware category would be Discord bots.
 </p>

 ---